nickyshannon/react-theme/README.md

-# react-theme
+# Theme React Context
-React theme manager with HOC and context API
+React theme manager using a theme HOC and context API